 Willamette Valley Street Rods

-Through our Community Outreach Programs (COPs) members are proud to provide a small scholarship to the Automotive program at Chemeketa Community College along with donations of time, toys, food, and cash to the worthy causes below.
+Through our Community Outreach Programs (COPs), our members are proud to provide a small scholarship to the Automotive program at Chemeketa Community College along with donations of time, toys, food, and cash to the worthy causes below.

 This local charity works to prevent child abuse and neglect providing therapeutic classes for the children & home visits, parenting education, and other services for families workng towards three main